PJanisio/Xiaomi_Yi_autoexec/README.md

 * Start issue [here](https://github.com/PJanisio/Xiaomi_Yi_autoexec.ash/issues) and paste some proves, than your name will be added to the header of script!

+## Contribution rules:

+* Feel free to fork, create pull requests, wiki pages etc. I will be thankful for your help!

 ## Will this script run on firmware X.X.X?

 * If you will find subdirectory in this repository with firmware version (like bitrate) than you have to be aware of firmware version